What Do Speech-Language Pathologists Do in a School Setting?

 Disabilities a Speech-Language Pathologist Can Help With

-Remember that speech or language disorders can present themselves in a variety of ways.
+Speech or language disorders can present themselves in a variety of ways.
 So, every student’s needs should be addressed on a case-by-case basis.
 A qualified SLP can help identify the type of speech or language disorder a student presents with and identify the most effective treatment.

-Add Qualified Speech-Language Pathologists to Your Related Services Team with PTS
+Add Qualified Speech-Language Pathologists to Your Related Services Team With PTS

 PTS specializes in placing highly trained and qualified therapists with schools and early intervention programs while also delivering ongoing therapist supervision and day-to-day operational support.